lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Orchestrate_Compute_with_Cromwell.md

-# Use Docker Containers for Compute
+# Orchestrate Compute with cromwell and WDL

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**